mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 ### 1> Basic Regression
 __A.
-LinearRegression__ is perhaps the simplest way to relate a continuous response variable to multiple explanatory variables.
+Linear Regression__ is perhaps the simplest way to relate a continuous response variable to multiple explanatory variables.
 Regression is sometimes called a many-sample technique.
 This may arise from observing several variables together and investigating which variables correlate with the response variable.
 Or it could arise from conducting an experiment, where we carefully assign values of explanatory variables to randomly selected subjects and try to establish a cause and effect relationship.
 <img src="https://user-images.githubusercontent.com/31917400/48806376-042c3380-ed12-11e8-8f37-67ef2e4e9ce7.jpg" />

  - The common choice for prior on the σ2 would be an `InverseGamma`